absolute-quantum/cats-blender-plugin/README.md

 #### 0.14.1
 - **Importer**:
-  - FBX no longer import animations and poses by default
+  - FBX no longer imports animations and poses by default
 - **Fix Model**:
   - Now always applies transforms of the model
+- **Model**:
+  - Fixed pose mode error in 2.80

 #### 0.14.0
 - **Cats is now fully compatible with Blender 2.80!**